Digital Marketing Training: Skills, Tools, and Education Options

 Online Digital Marketing Courses and Certifications

 Maybe you already have a degree in marketing or another subject, and you’re looking for an alternative option to traditional education for your digital marketing training.
 Online courses and digital marketing bootcamps can help you build the skills you need to start or advance your career.
-Additionally, certification programs, like the University of Arizona Digital Marketing Certificate Course, can provide foundational knowledge while preparing you for certification exams.
+Additionally, certification programs, like the University of Arizona Digital Marketing Certificate Course, in collaboration with Ziplines Education, can provide foundational knowledge while preparing you for certification exams.

 Some of the most common digital marketing certifications include: